Section 115QA - Tax on Buyback of Shares

 Section 115QA

-In simple terms, buyback of shares is when a company repurchases the shares issued by it from the existing shareholders.
-The company buys back its shares usually at market value or higher.
-Companies use buy back as a means to return cash to shareholders and regain ownership.
-Section 115QA of the Income Tax Act, 1961 comprises of the provisions for tax on buyback of shares in India,
+A share buyback occurs when a company repurchases its own issued shares from existing shareholders.
+The company typically buys back shares at market value or higher.
+This method is used to return cash to shareholders and regain ownership.
+In India, the tax implications of share buybacks are governed by Section 115QA of the Income Tax Act, 1961.

 Why do Companies Buyback shares?

-As per recent trends, one can observe an increasing use of buy back as means of capital restructuring by Indian companies.
-The following are certain objectives a company aims to achieve when it undertakes buyback:
+As per recent trends, one can observe an increasing use of buyback as a means of capital restructuring by Indian companies.
+The following are certain objectives a company aims to achieve when it undertakes a buyback:

-Earlier, the amount distributed as buy-back of shares was chargeable to capital gains in the hands of the shareholders and not charged to the company.
-As a result, income tax was payable at lower rates on buyback of shares.
-In order to avoid the tax, companies started resorting to buyback of shares as an attractive way to distribute surplus income amongst stakeholders.
-As an anti-tax avoidance measure, the government introduced Section 115QA under the Income Tax Act vide the Finance Act, 2013.
+Until 2012, investors/shareholders paid taxes on the profits they earned when the company bought its shares.
+As a result, to avoid tax companies started resorting to the buyback of shares as an attractive way to distribute surplus income amongst stakeholders.
+The government introduced Section 115QA under the Income Tax Act vide the Finance Act, 2013 an anti-tax avoidance measure.

-Initially, section 115QA was applicable only to unlisted companies.
-However, the Union Budget 2019 announced the said section to be applicable to the listed companies as well.
+Initially, section 115QA applied only to unlisted companies.
+However, the Union Budget 2019 announced the said section to apply to the listed companies as well.
 The amendment is effective for all buybacks post July 5, 2019, vide Finance Act (No.2) 2019.

 Illustration